tiprankstipranks

 We may have additional tax liabilities and our effective tax rate may increase or fluctuate, which could adversely affect our operating results and financial condition.

 As a multinational corporation, we are subject to income taxes, as well as non-income based taxes, in the United States and numerous foreign jurisdictions.
 Our effective income tax rate is dependent on the geographic distribution of our worldwide earnings or losses and the tax laws and regulations in each geographic region in which we operate.
 Significant judgment is required in determining our worldwide provision for income and other taxes.
 The application of tax laws and regulations is subject to legal and factual interpretation, judgment, and uncertainty, and tax laws themselves are subject to change.
-For example, many countries have recently adopted, or are considering the adoption of, revisions to their respective tax laws based on the Organization for Economic Co-operation and Development's ("OECD") Inclusive Framework, which could impact our tax liability due to our organizational structure and significant operations outside of the United States.
-Furthermore, we are subject to regular review and audit by both domestic and foreign tax authorities and may be assessed additional taxes, penalties, fees, or interest, which could have a material adverse effect on our financial position, liquidity, or results of operations.
-Although we believe our tax positions are reasonable, the final determination of tax audits or any related litigation could be different from what is reflected in our financial statements and could have a material adverse effect on our income tax provision, net income, or cash flows in the period in which the determination is made.
+For example, many countries have adopted, or are considering the adoption of, revisions to their respective tax laws based on the Organization for Economic Co-operation and Development's ("OECD") Inclusive Framework, which could impact our tax liability due to our organizational structure and significant operations outside of the United States.
+Furthermore, we are subject to regular review and audit by both domestic and foreign tax authorities and may be assessed additional taxes, penalties, fees, or interest.
+Although we believe our tax positions are reasonable, the final determination of tax audits or any related litigation could be different from what is reflected in our financial statements and could have a material adverse effect on our income tax provision or liquidity in the period in which the determination is made.

 Environmental / Social2 | 8.7%